 Above: Watch Douglas Stevenson talk about the history of the farm, its aims, and progress.

 The Farm is one of the longest-existing ecovillages in the United States.
 We can trace its origins to 1971 when a hippie group discovered a land called ‘The Farm’ in Tennessee.
 The idea was to form something bigger than themselves.

 The Farm also has a relief arm called Plenty International.
 This arm works to protect the rights, land, and culture of indigenous people.
 The Farm has over 220 community members, and you can visit either for the day or overnight.
 Their farm experience weekend is a great way to learn about their work and history, including a tour of the ecovillage training center and various workshops.

-This short film is part of "The Journey" a unique documentary project that delves into environmental, socio-culture, and economic issues, with a questioning mind.
+This short film is part of "The Journey," a unique documentary project that delves into environmental, socio-cultural, and economic issues with a questioning mind.

 With its origins traced to 1962, the Findhorn ecovillage represents living according to spirituality and sustainability principles.
 People often view the ecovillage movement and model as a possible solution to many of the world’s problems.
 As a result, individuals and school groups often use the Findhorn village campus as a learning resource.

 People sometimes refer to Findhorn as the mother of ecovillages.
 Over time, Findhorn has grown significantly and welcomes over 14,000 yearly visitors from all over the world.
 You’ll find organic food production, renewable energy systems, ecological building, ecovillage education, and sustainable wastewater treatments within the community.
 Findhorn has over 600 community members, according to GEN.

 The Source is a multicultural learning community located in St. Thomas Parish in Jamaica.
 Blondel Shirley-Atwater is the founder of the village.
 She established it in 2005 as a place of ecological care for Jamaicans abroad to return to and call ‘home.’